codecell/apod/README.md

 - CSS

 ## Installation
-Follow the steps below run the game in a local environment; First ensure you have [Node.js](https://nodejs.org)installed.
+Follow the steps below to run the app in a local environment; First ensure you have [Node.js](https://nodejs.org)installed.

 1. Clone the repository from a terminal
     ```git clone https://github.com/codecell/apod.git```.